wlh18/html-css-1/README.md

 #### Div Tags

 The `<div>` tag represents a division or a section within our web page.
-This tag is often used as a container to house multiple elements to apply specific styling or functionality using javascript.
+It is not semantic, as it doesn't imply anything about the contents of the tag.
+Div tags are often used as a container, or wrapper, for other elements in order to arrange the inner elements or apply some javascript functionality.

 ```html
 <div>